2.14-Investigations-of-Child-Fatalities-and-Near-Fatalities

 • A variety of other unexpected or unexplained causes.

-• The SSW should participate in local child fatality response teams to assist in cross-communication and sharing information between different agencies.
+• The SSW should participate in local child fatality response teams to assist in cross-communication and sharing of information between different agencies.

 • The SSW shall determine in consultation with the FSOS if filing court petitions is necessary for the safety of any surviving children when a substantiated finding is made with the fatality/near-fatality designation.
 The SSW should assess the frequency of the perpetrator’s contact and access to the surviving children and other protective capacity issues within the family.